 Tips for how to improve your site speed

-- Pick a good web host – You should use among top WordPress hosting service providers like Bluehost, Hostgator, etc.
+- Pick a good web host – You should use top WordPress hosting service providers like Bluehost, Hostgator, etc.

 - Install the WordPress Caching plugin; it does two useful things – make the website faster and reduce the load on your WordPress web server.

 - Optimize Images for Speed – optimize your images using Photoshop and other popular editing too, so that you can maintain quality.

 - Split Long Posts into Pages for faster page load.